AhoyISki/Firedecor/README.md

 (very laggy)

 ## App Icon Debugging
-The plugin will automatically try to retrieve icons from the filesystem, in order to display them on `icon` symbols on your windows.
+The plugin will automatically try to retrieve icons from the file system, in order to display them on `icon` symbols on your windows.
 It will first look for folders matching your `icon_theme`.
 If it doesn't find the icons there, it will look in the remaining folders (hicolor, adwaita, breeze, in that order).
 However, sometimes, it just fails, and even if there is an icon for said app, the app's `app_id` is too terrible to find a suitable image, e.g. Osu!lazer has an `app_id` of "dotnet", which is completely unusable.
 If this ends up happening, the plugin will use a backup icon, provided by the plugin itself.
 But you also have the ability to manually set icons for your apps.
 Here's how:
 1. Set `debug_mode` to true;
 2. Open your app, this should tell you what its `app_id` is, if you have a `title` in `layout`;